wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 ## ESign "Ysign" Method without Khoindvn
 1. Read my IPASignX tutorial until you finish Step 16.
 Instead of using the Delta IPA, use ESign's: [https://khoindvn.io.vn/iPA/esign.ipa](https://khoindvn.io.vn/iPA/esign.ipa).
 You can use the Osign DNS or Khoindvn DNS (or any other anti-revoke DNS), it does not matter much.
 Make sure to download the Certificates ZIP.
 2. You can now read the ESign "Ysign" Method section.
 > This is unfinished.
-I'll try adding the extra steps when I can, but js import the mobileprovision and p12 again after you open esign.
+I'll try adding the extra steps when I can, but just import the mobileprovision and p12 again after you open ESign.